Billings Fall Ball

 No, if you are not registered, you may not enter the Ball room.

-Registration fees are non-refundable and non-transferable, with very few exceptions
+Registration fees are non-refundable and non-transferable.